Magnetic field reversal in the turbulent environment around a repeating fast radio burst: Materials and Methods

-A brute force RM search was done using \textsc{rmfit} routine of \textsc{psrchive}.
-The search was done in a trial RM range of $\pm 10^6$ \rmunits~which is the maximum RM which can be detected given a frequency resolution of 0.366 MHz, with a step size of 1 \rmunits. \textsc{rmfit} does a brute-force search on the given RM range and outputs the RM which maximizes the polarized flux intensity.
+We determine RM using two independent methods, RM synthesis \cite{BrentjensBruyn2005,GHeald2009} and Stokes QU fitting \cite{stokesqufitting}, which yield consistent RM values shown in Table: \ref{mergedtable}.

-\subsubsection{RM Synthesis}
+\paragraph{RM Synthesis}\mbox{}

-In addition to brute-force search, we also performed RM Synthesis\cite{BrentjensBruyn2005,GHeald2009} on our bursts.
-RM-Synthesis is an non-parametric approach and is a powerful way of determining the RM of sources using a Fourier like transformation
+We performed RM Synthesis\cite{BrentjensBruyn2005,GHeald2009} on our bursts.
+RM Synthesis is a non-parametric approach to determining the RM of sources {which uses} a Fourier-like transformation

-where $ F(\phi)$ is called the Faraday Dispersion Function (FDF), $\phi$ is called the Faraday Depth and $P(\lambda^{2})$ is the total linearly polarized flux intensity.
-In this method, the source is assumed to be a sum of emitters at different Faraday depths.
-Faraday depth is essentially similar to the RM of the source when the emission is not from an extended region and Faraday rotation happens only at one Faraday depth.
-In the case of FRBs where emission is in the order of millisecond timescale, Faraday depth can be undoubtedly assumed to be equal to the Rotation Measure of the source.
-RM Synthesis was done using \textsc{RM-Toolkit} which performs a 1-D RM Synthesis on the burst data.
+where $\lambda$ is the observing wavelength, $F(\phi)$ is the Faraday dispersion function (FDF), $\phi$ is the Faraday depth and $P(\lambda^{2})$ is the total linearly polarized flux intensity.
+This method assumes that the source is a sum of emitters at different Faraday depths.
+The millisecond duration of FRBs implies that the emission arises from a compact region.
+This restricts the amount of differential Faraday rotation that can happen in the emission region, {which} can be considered as a Faraday thin source.
+In the Faraday thin regime, the FDF peaks at a single value of Faraday depth ($\phi$) which is essentially similar to the RM. {We performed 1-D RM synthesis on the burst data} using the package \textsc{rm-toolkit}.